-A reliable data provider will take the time to carefully review the needs of your organization, and craft a contract that suits both your short term and long term data goals.
-Make a list of your requirements and communicate these to each vendor.
-Once you are presented with a contract, carefully review the contract before signing to ensure the offer meets your needs.
-For a more in-depth look at selecting a data provider, check out the following blog posts:
+A reliable data provider will take the time to review the needs of your organization carefully.
+They’ll craft a contract that suits both your short term and long term data goals.

 Be sure you fully understand what you’re paying for.
 Many times, vendors advertise a low cost per record to bait buyers.

-Comb through your contract for hidden costs and limitations, minimum purchase requirements, data expirations, setup/delivery fees, or rush charges.
+Comb through your contract for hidden costs and limitations, minimum purchase requirements, data expirations, setup fees, or rush charges.

 There is no sense in purchasing data your organization will never use.
 Before you make a purchase, ask the data provider whether they have a method for running their dataset against your existing customer/prospect list or a suppression file.

-Often, this will come at an additional cost but has the potential to save your organization of money in the long run.
+Often, this will come at an additional cost but can save your organization of money in the long run.

-Find out if the dataset you’re buying is covered by these guarantees and exactly what is required to prove a record is a duplicate, undeliverable or inaccurate.
+Find out if the dataset you’re buying is covered by these guarantees and what is required to prove a record is a duplicate, undeliverable or inaccurate.
 Agree in advance on how you’ll be compensated.

-5. Ask for a discount.
+5. Ask For a Discount

-Research the vendor’s other product options, too — they may be willing to offer a free trial or discount on one or more of them to win your business.
+Research the vendor’s other product options, too — they may be willing to offer a free trial or discount on one or more products to win your business.